TABLE OF CONTENTS

 As we embark on another year, the developing landscape of diversity, equity and inclusion (DE&I) continues to shape-shift, reflecting the ever-changing requirements and expectations of the workforce.
 As more organisations continue to recognise the importance of DE&I, it becomes ever more important for them to remain dynamic and stay aware of emerging trends.

-In this article, we set out five trends expected to influence DE&I workplace strategies in 2024.
+In this article, we set out five trends expected to influence DE&I workplace strategies in the coming year.
 From addressing DE&I myths and misunderstandings to amplifying the voices of employee resource groups, organisations should continue to work towards promoting a culture of inclusivity and belonging.

-Read on to explore our top trends and discover how we can work with you to create a water-tight DE&I strategy, not just for 2024, but for long-term organisational success.
+Read on to explore our top trends and discover how we can work with you to create a water-tight DE&I strategy, not just for this year, but for long-term organisational success.

 1. Addressing the growing backlash on DE&I